SHOULD YOU TELL THE TRUTH ALWAYS ?

 • You won’t have to remember and maintain a web of lies.
 Lies usually lead to more lies to cover up the initial lies, creating a vicious cycle.

 • Lying is an easy way out, by being honest you learn to tackle difficult or uncomfortable situations and grow as a person.

 “Whether you’re getting it off your chest, venting, expressing yourself, airing your feelings or “just being honest,” the truth about honesty is that honesty is not always the best policy.

 What’s more, continuing on the path of full disclosure can actually put a permanent closure on your relationships!
 The reality is we don’t need knives or guns to mortally wound those closest to us.
+Professional locksmiths you can trust to get the job done in Ireland can be seen at https://thelockboss.ie.
 Words cut like knives and it’s easy to bury your relationship with the verbal cuts of a “truthful” tongue.